 The circulating nurse will be with you during your procedure.
-This caregiver will introduce himself or herself in the pre-surgery area and will review your chart to ensure you're ready for surgery.
+This caregiver will introduce him or herself in the pre-surgery area and will review your chart to ensure you're ready for surgery.
 Later, the circulating nurse will take you to the operating room.

 Your orthopedic surgeon will confirm your surgical procedure and mark your surgical site.
 This caregiver will also answer any questions you may have and update your care partner when surgery is complete.
 Your anesthesiologist will do a thorough assessment of your medical history, medications, allergies and sensitivities.
 Then he or she will explain the sedation that best suits you and how it will be administered.
 There are several types of anesthesia.
 These include:

 - General This is given through an IV, and acts on your brain and nervous system, putting you into a deep sleep.
 Your blood pressure, heart rate, breathing and body temperature will be continuously monitored. - Regional (spinal) This is injected into the fluid surrounding your spinal cord to numb a specific area of your body, without affecting your brain or breathing.
 It may be combined with other medications for longer-lasting pain control.
-Because you are conscious, it's normally used along with a general anesthetic.
+Because you are conscious, it's normally used along with a general anesthetic. - Nerve block This is a technique of injecting numbing medication around a group of nerves to numb a specific part of your body.
+A nerve block is often used in joint replacement surgeries.
+Because the area of the surgery is numb, you often require less pain medication and sedation during surgery and less pain medication after the procedure.
+As a result, you usually have fewer side effects, such as drowsiness, nausea and dizziness.

-Your anesthesia plan may include one or both of these.
+Your anesthesia plan may include a combination - or all - of these.
 Please speak with your surgeon's office before the day of your surgery if you have questions.